 ‘There are beach huts on every other beach in the country: just go to a beach and do just the one, nobody will think it’s a test, they’ll just think: fuck, the hut blew up.
 Bummer.’

 That made sense.
 It would be no more difficult than travelling to another beach, remote enough so as not to draw attention to Boscombe and Bournemouth and close enough so as not to take more than an hour’s travel or so, and a field test could be run on just one, perhaps slightly isolated beach hut that looked like it might recently have been in use and that fulfilled the principal criteria set by his actual target huts for reference.

 ‘Brighton.’
 Andy did not need to think about this.

 ‘Brighton is miles away.
 And it’s extremely busy.’

 ‘Exactly.
 It’s miles away, and nobody would think anybody from Bournemouth would be stupid enough to go there just to blow up a beach hut.
 Plus there are any number of people off their heads enough there to set fire to one of their huts by accident.’

 The reasoning was flawless.
-It was risky, George thought, but on balance, and thinking about it a bit further, longer and more thoroughly, not as risky, most likely, as going to a remote beach where two teenagers, one lanky and tall, the other tiny and cute, would be instantly memorable.
+It was risky, George thought, but on balance, and thinking about it a bit further, longer, and more thoroughly, not as risky, most likely, as going to a remote beach where two teenagers, one lanky and tall, the other tiny and cute, would be instantly memorable.
 In Brighton, nobody would bat an eyelid.
 All they had to do was go there, find the right hut, maybe somewhat to the end of the beach, and run their test without getting caught.
 It would be like a rehearsal.
-It would be indispensable, George suddenly realised.
+It would be indispensable, George suddenly understood.
 Of course they had to do a test.